 How to Make Keto Chocolate Cupcakes

-These are an easy one bowl cupcakes.
+This is an easy one-bowl cupcake recipe.
 Mix the dry ingredients, add the wet ingredients, and then mix.
 You can mix them by hand or with an electric mixer, whichever you prefer.

 The easiest way to fill cupcake liners